KRoberts5/FibonacciPolynomials/README.md

 # FibonacciPolynomials

 This project was designed to help a Jacksonville State University Professor gather data for a research project.
-The objective was to create a program that could computate the trigonometric factors of any given fibonacci number.
+The objective was to create a program that could generate the trigonometric factors of any given fibonacci number.
 Once the factors are computed, we can view the products of all the subsets of factors.
 This information is valuable because it indicates if coupling exists.